 21. Y__ N__ I really struggle to organize my thoughts into a logical paper that makes sense.

-If you answered "yes" to two or more questions in any category listed below, then we recommending find self-help study guides for those categories.
-If you have one "yes" or less in one of the categories, you are probably proficient enough in these areas that you don't require additional study help.
-However, no matter how you score its always advisable to review all study guide to help you improve your study skills and academic performance.
+If you answered "yes" to two or more questions in any category listed below, we recommend finding self-help study guides for those categories.
+If you have one "yes" or less in one of the categories, you are probably proficient enough in that area that you don't require additional study help.
+However, no matter how you score it's always advisable to review all study guides to help you improve your study skills and academic performance.